agiamas/agiamas.github.io/index.md

 Mocander ltd is a UK based company specialising in IT consulting.
 The company was established in 2018 by [Alex Giamas](https://www.linkedin.com/in/giamas/).

+With a team of diverse and complementary in-house design and development skills, we can deliver ambitious projects, on time with maximum efficiency.

+# Skills in-house

+* Service Design (based on [Gov.uk GDS principles](https://www.gov.uk/service-manual))
+* User experience research (based on [Gov.uk GDS principles](https://www.gov.uk/service-manual))
+* Web design
+* Full stack web development
+* Mobile application development
+* Project management on the deliverables

+We will outsource any tasks that we can not fulfill to our network of trusted professionals.
+The network consists of companies in the UK, [South Eastern](https://www.gov.uk/foreign-travel-advice/greece) and [Eastern](https://www.gov.uk/foreign-travel-advice/ukraine) Europe.
+We can pick the best supplier depending on client's requirements.

 # Services